Things to do in Santa Marta Colombia, Caribbean Coast

 Thermal baths are probably the last things you would expect to find in Santa Marta.
 However, the Termales El Volcan (Google Maps) close to Cienaga, feature an extraordinarily beautiful natural setting.
 Consider a visit in the early morning or late afternoon to enjoy the warm waters and lush green surroundings.
 Before or afterwards you can refresh yourself in the sea at Costa Verde (Google Maps).
 The easiest way to reach the El Volcan Thermal Baths is by moto taxi.

-17. Spend some days in a Yoga Ashram in the Sierra Nevada de Santa Marta
+18. Rejuvenate at a Yoga Ashram in the Sierra Nevada

 You can find several amazing Yoga Retreats close to Santa Marta, nestled in the stunning natural scenery of the Sierra Nevada.
 Check out Gambhira Eco Yoga Village (Google Maps)Goloka Eco Village (Google Maps) and Los Vedas Spa Campestre (Google Maps).
 Getting a relaxing massage at Los Vedas Spa in Massinga is a nice way to end the day after the Paso del Mango hike.
 They occasionally offer curative Temazcal experiences (Wikipedia), based on ancestral indigenous traditions.